 1. Rock of Gibraltar Cable Car Ride

 The most popular option is to climb to the top of the Rock by cable car.
 The cable car base station is located at the foot of the Rock on Red Sands Road (at the south end of Main Street), approximately 30 minutes walking distance from Gibraltar Port.
 A taxi ride to get there takes around 10 minutes.

 But beware!
 It can get very crowded and lines can be long at the base station!
 The cable car ride to the top is quite short (around 6 minutes), each cable car carries around 30 passengers and there is a limited number of them, so you might experience some waiting.
 At the Cable Car Top Station, visitors can meet the famous Barbary apes and enjoy a breathtaking view of two continents (Europe and Africa), the Atlantic Ocean, and the Mediterranean Sea.

 The cable car entrance ticket costs around £19 for adults (senior citizens £17), and £9 for children.
 It is advisable to book the tickets in advance.
 Cruise lines also offer Rock of Gibraltar shore excursions and I strongly suggest you pre-book your tour as the spaces are limited.
 Check out Gibraltar Cable Car Ride tours and activities

 Once you come to Gibraltar, you will be able to find taxi drivers everywhere (that’s only if you decide to go to the Rock.
 If not, most of them won’t agree to take you to the town as it’s reachable on foot within few minutes).

 If you are coming with a cruise ship, usually they wait for you in front of the terminal area.
 Sometimes, they can accommodate up to 8 people, so don’t be confused if they put you together with another group.
-Try to negotiate the price in advance, as some of them can charge you more than they should.
+Try to negotiate the price in advance.
 Bear in mind that the Rock is not far and the ride is quite short!

 3. On foot